 The Charlatans frontman Tim Burgess must be the busiest man in music.
-He has announced news of his new solo album ‘I Love The New Sky’ released 22nd May via Bella Union and shared a fiendishly brilliant video for lead track “Empathy For The Devil” and announced an extensive run of UK and US live dates.
+He has announced news of his new solo album ‘I Love The New Sky’ released 22nd May via Bella Union and shared a fiendishly brilliant video for lead track “Empathy For The Devil”.

 With all that he has recently published his third book ‘One Two Another: Line By Line: Lyrics from The Charlatans Solo and Beyond’ and this year The Charlatans celebrate the thirtieth anniversary of their classic debut album ‘Some Friendly.’
 Mark Millar caught up with Tim to talk about new music, writing books Malteasers and going to the gym.